lorenzoworx/rubyMorseCode/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-To get a local copy up and running, follow these steps.
+To get a local copy up and running, follow these steps:
+- Clone or download the repository to your local machine.
+- Run `bundle install` to install all the required gems.

 ### Prerequisites

-In order to run this project you need:
+In order to run this project you need: any modern web-browser(Chrome, Firefox, Safari, Opera..etc) and a text editor of your choice.

 <!--
 Example command: